EmmaJane22/memory-game/README.md

 ## Testing

 ### Testing User Stories
-Several members of my friends and family were asked to manually test the following features:
+Several members of my friends and family, of varying ages from child to retired,  were asked to manually test the following features:

 * As a player, I want the game to be fun and engaging.
     - Everyone who tested the game reported that they enjoyed playing it.